ykushch/aws-tour/README.md

 # AWS Tour
-Short guid to so many cool services from AWS
+Short guide to so many cool services from AWS